ntnon/FIND-A-PEP/README.md

 # Booting the project
-clone the project and launch from installation folder using 'npm run start'
+clone the project and launch from installation folder using 'npm install' then 'npm run start'

 or use the link: https://anton-lr.github.io/kyc/